scidam/cachepy/README.rst

 be encrypted, if *pycrypto* package isn't installed.
 If you pass non- empty *key* parameter to the  *Cache* constructor, the warning will occurred ("Pycrypto not installed.
-Data isn't encrypted"); In this case, cache will work without encryption functionality.
+Data isn't encrypted"); In this case, the cache will work without encryption functionality.

 Testing